Billy Morgan on snowboarding, the UK scene and scooters

 Spending three days shredding with Billy Morgan in Morzine might make you question if you actually ever really learned to snowboard.
 Yet, the guy himself, being the very definition of a snowboarder, reminds us all why we ever started snowboarding in the first place.
 It’s fun, and so is throwing snow at people on the lifts.

 So, what did we want to know?
-As a wise man once put it, what is it with Brits and bronzes, we thought Mr Morgan might have had his fair share of questions on that, so we decided to take a different approach on things.
-However, living up to the French standards, consumption of wine became inevitable, and the chat we had with Billy may have covered everything from saving the Icelandic people from uncontrolled inbreeding to when he first met Roope Tonteri at the first (and presumably last) world cup held in London, a story we leave out this time in order to not encourage any (further) reckless snowboarding.
+Mr Morgan might have had his fair share of questions concerning his Olympic medal, so we decided to ask him about other things in life.
+However, living up to the French standards, consumption of wine became inevitable, and our chat with Billy may have covered everything from saving the Icelandic people from uncontrolled inbreeding to when he first met Roope Tonteri at the first (and presumably last) world cup held in London, a story we leave out this time in order to not encourage any (further) reckless snowboarding.

 So Billy, how many interviews do you reckon you’ve done so far?